Please Stop Believing People Can Be Immune to STIs

 Greenleaf gave the same general health advice for men, stressing urination after intercourse—that's not just important for women.

-Men should consider testing if a partner has recurring infections, because a couple may be ping-ponging an infectious disease between the two of them.
+Men should consider testing if a partner has recurring infections, because a couple may be ping-ponging an STI between the two of them.

 What is true and what we want to be true can often be radically different.
 The best advice is to stay ahead of the urban legends.
 Educate yourself with medical facts, keep your doctor in the loop with any changes you make to your medications and get tested for STDs regularly.